 Loose Ends: A few more SWFs, although here turned into animated gifs.
 These may be described as glorified flipbooks.

-I intended to make a fair number of animated gifs as calling cards, but the era of animated gifs was even shorter than the Planck Epoch that followed The Big Bang.
-It was perhaps their overuse as emojis in office emails that doomed them.
+My intent was to make a fair number of animated gifs as calling cards, but the era of animated gifs was shorter than the Planck Epoch that followed The Big Bang.
 Last Update: 5/05/13

 Experimental Covers It: It is understandable why Walt Disney hired an army of animators to do his heavy lifting.
 One could devote the labor of an entire life to making a single short animated film—and it may not even be that good as a first film.